Development Team Service - pre planning application advice

 The involvement of consultees

-It is important to recognise that statutory consultees (such as English Heritage and the Environment Agency) do not have a duty to respond to consultation within a given deadline prior to the submission of a planning application.
-However, every effort will be made to involve them early in the process, and through an agreed protocol to ensure that they have the correct information necessary for them to provide a timely and meaningful response.
+Statutory consultees (such as English Heritage and the Environment Agency) do not have a duty to respond to consultation within a given deadline prior to the submission of a planning application.
+We make every effort to involve them early in the process and ensure they have the correct information necessary for them to provide a timely and meaningful response.

 Involving the local community

-With your agreement, we will also seek to ensure that parish and town councils, the local community, as well as local community groups, are involved.
+With your agreement, we seek to ensure that parish and town councils, the local community, and local community groups, are involved.
 We believe it is important to include local communities early in the process.
 In our experience, objections are often based on a lack of information or a fear of the unknown.
 This process should help to reduce those risks.
-We will also offer guidance on how you should carry out your own consultation processes to complement that of the Council’s, so that you can be satisfied that your responses are robust, have reached the same people that the Council would consult, and have included hard to reach communities.
+We offer guidance on how you should carry out your own consultation processes to complement that of the Council’s, so that you can be satisfied that your responses are robust, have reached the same people that the Council would consult, and have included hard to reach communities.

 The role of Councillors